 Big data is another buzzword.
 Essentially it means the ability to process large amounts of data (beyond the capability of humans) to deliver a result.
 This is particularly valuable in the legal sector where there is a vast databank of precedents and past cases.

 AI speeds this process dramatically to provide law firms with information to determine how they should proceed.
-Lex Machina is one such product that can already assess the likelihood of winning a case as soon as the initial documentation is received.
+Lex Machina is one such product that can already assess the likelihood of winning a case as soon as the initial documentation becomes available.

 There isn’t really an AI product for dispute resolution available at the moment.
 However, many commentators, including Richard Susskind, believe it is just around the corner.
 Richard is a strong advocate of virtual courts and in his recent books he calls for a “global online court revolution”.